h3addy/todo_frontend/README.md

 ### Working

-All the above functions make API request to the _ToDo Backend API_ to perform CRUD opertaions.
+All the above functions make API request to the _ToDo Backend API_ to perform CRUD opertaions.<br />
 Visit the _ToDO Backend API_ to understand the working of API calls.